arookas/MIDItoBMS/readme.md

 The _MIDItoBMS_ converter also supports loop-point controllers from the EMIDI specifications in order to specify loops.
 Various modes and options can also be enabled or configured through optional arguments in the command line.
 Even more BMS features not directly supported by _MIDItoBMS_ can still be used indirectly via sequencer-specific events.

+### Disclaimer
 Specifically, the goal of this program is to output a BMS file with equivalent contents to that of a given MIDI file, losslessly.
-This definition means it is unreasonable to expect a MIDI file originally converted from a BMS file to be put through the program and result in a BMS file identical to the original &mdash; while MIDI > BMS is a lossless conversion, BMS > MIDI is not.
+This definition implies it is unreasonable to expect a MIDI file originally converted from a BMS file to be put through the program and result in a BMS file identical to the original &mdash; while MIDI > BMS is a lossless conversion, BMS > MIDI is not.

+> _**Note:** Almost nothing is reinterpreted from the original MIDI during conversion in order to output a more suitable BMS for playback in-game.
+This includes channel, program, and bank numbers.
+The only exceptions to this are lower-level things needed to get the BMS to play like a MIDI:_
+> * _C1 commands are inserted in the beginning of the root track to open the child tracks._
+> * _MIDI controller values are scaled from 14-bit to 16-bit._

 ## Usage